 Radon is a naturally occurring gas that commonly enters houses though cracks in foundations, gaps around pipes, or wall joints.
 It's present in all homes to some degree, but at high levels it acts as a dangerous carcinogen.
-Because the gas is colorless, odorless, and tasteless, you'll need a radon test kit like this one to detect its presence.
+Because the gas is colorless, odorless, and tasteless, you'll need a radon test kit, like this one from The Home Depot, to detect its presence.
 If your house is afflicted, mitigation can be as easy as adding ventilation or sealing cracks in the foundation.

 Get the Lead Out

 If you live in a home painted before the 1980s, chances are good that there's lead in the paint on your walls—or lurking a few coats beneath.
 Lead paint was banned in the late 1970s due to its toxicity.
-If you suspect that it's present on your walls, you can test for it using a simple test kit.
+If you suspect that it's present on your walls, you can test for it using a simple test kit that you can purchase from The Home Depot.
 Lead removal, however, should be handled by a trained professional.
 Common DIY activities like sanding can cause airborne particles of lead to infiltrate your house, potentially leading to serious illness.